dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

   - ``knora-base:KnownUser`` receives on all objects *knora-base:hasViewPermission*

-Default Permission Matrix for new Projects
+Default Permissions Matrix for new Projects
 -------------------------------------------

 The access control matrix defines what are the default operations a *subject* (i.e. User), being a member of a built-in